How do I vote?

 Can I vote by post?

-You must be registered under the new Individual Electoral Registration system, to be eligible to vote by post.
-You can check this by contacting the Electoral Services Office.
+You must be a registered elector to be eligible to vote by post.

 There is always a last date to receive postal vote applications in time for a particular election.
 The date and time will be advertised closer to the election date.